 Parameter Description Ethernet MTU The maximum size of units transmitted by the interface.
-MAC A MAC address assigned to the interface.
+A MAC address assigned to the interface.
 This parameter is mandatory if your ISP uses MAC address binding.
 In the field, enter the MAC address registered by your ISP upon concluding the agreement.
-You can click the Clone MAC address of your computer icon () to set the MAC address of the network interface card (of the computer that is being used to configure the router at the moment) as the MAC address of the WAN interface.
+You can click the Clone MAC address of your computer icon MAC ( P ) to set the MAC address of the network interface card (of the computer that is being used to configure the router at the moment) as the MAC address of the WAN interface.
 Also you can set the address of a device connected to the router's LAN at the moment.
 To do this, select the relevant value from the drop-down list (the field will be filled in automatically).
-You can click the Restore default MAC address icon () to set the router's MAC address.
+You can click the Restore default MAC address icon ( $\mathbb{X}$ ) to set the router's MAC address.

-IP
+P

-IPv6 address:
+o v6 address:

-Gateway IPv6 address:
+ateway IPv6 address:

-Primary IPv6 DNS server:
+rimary IPv6 DNS server:

-Secondary IPv6 DNS server:
+econdary IPv6 DNS server: